 A big favorite among locals — the line can be considerable on a hot summer evening — this retro dessert shop offers about a dozen hard ice cream flavors, along with a variety of milkshakes and other treats at prices that are hard to beat.

-Debra T’s Cafe
+Debra T’s Cafe (NOW CLOSED)

 Poughkeepsie, 845-471-3357; www.debratscafe.com

 A popular pit stop for families on the way to the Overlook Drive-In next door, this cutesy cafe has 35 hard and more than 30 soft ice cream flavors — which can be served in a crispy cone made from a baked pretzel.
 Eat inside or out, while watching the kids climb on a fire engine in the fenced-in yard.
 New this season: Hello Kitty ice pops.

 The Fishkill branch has self-serve stations that offer nonfat frozen yogurt and ice cream and a variety of toppings, including fresh fruit.
 The Cold Spring outlet has no ice cream, but serves panini, salads and pastries.

 Cone E Island Ice Cream

 Homemade hard ice cream — and homemade whipped cream! — as well as eight frozen yogurt flavors keep this joint on the banks of the Catskill Creek jumping all summer long.
 Twelve coin-operated mechanical rides amuse the kids when they’re not downing the ever-popular brownie sundae.

 Just steps from the Appalachian Trail, this beloved creamery — part of a dairy farm that has been around for almost 200 years — makes fresh batches of ice cream daily.
 Fourteen basic flavors and even more specialty options, which mix in farm-fresh ingredients, ensure there is something for everyone.